Kingston (New Zealand band): Early beginnings

 Dan Gibson (vocals) and Scott Cleary (guitar) attended the same high school and wrote songs together as teens.
 Dan met Shohan Hustwick (Bass) at a Waddington youth camp in 2005 and invited her to practice as they wanted to form a band.
 The trio heard of Ben Barter (drums) through the local music scene and they had their first practise as a band in Ben's Mum's sewing room.

 First singles and gaining popularity

-Kingston are steadily climbing up the New Zealand music scene.
-Their music has been featured on television ads for V and promotion for Pepsi both in New Zealand and Australia.
+Kingston's music has been featured on television ads for V and promotion for Pepsi both in New Zealand and Australia.
 They have had two independently released singles, Good Good Feeling and Round We Go.

-Kingston have also played to thousands at many international music festivals around the world such as Parachute Music Festival, One Movement Festival in Perth, CMJ Festival in New York City, and many other local gigs in countries around the world.
+Kingston have also played at many international music festivals around the world such as Parachute Music Festival, One Movement Festival in Perth, CMJ Festival in New York City, and many other local gigs in countries around the world.

 The group's debut album Black & Bloom was released in 2013.